jeske/DuravoMod/_DOCS/Terraria-Survival-Mod-SPEC.md

 Terraria presents platformer-combat aesthetics but gives players tools that make engagement optional.
 This mod surgically removes the worst offenders while preserving legitimate building and crafting QoL.

 Currently a "Moon Lord" speedrun can be done in 50-70 minutes by an expert.
-WHen we are done, the minimum viable time for this should be closer to 10-20 hours, with a typical ru
+When we are done, the minimum viable time for this should be closer to 10-20 hours, with a typical run taking 30-40 hours.

 NOTE: Reddit thread at: https://www.reddit.com/r/Terraria/comments/1p6n7jd/interest_in_survival_overhaul_mod/